markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 date = ""
 description = ""
 draft = true
-excerpt = "A common perception among players I have worked with at all level is that pure raw power wins tennis matches.\n\nPower is a wonderful ability to have.\n\nHowever, when are unable to control every shot we hit from the baseline what our some strategies or patterns we should utilize. " layout = "" thumb_img_path = "" title = "Five Strategies For Winning From The Baseline "
+excerpt = "A common perception among players at all levels is that pure raw power wins tennis matches.\n\nPower is a wonderful ability to have.\n\nHowever, when we are unable to control every shot we hit from the baseline what are some strategies or patterns we should utilize?" layout = "" thumb_img_path = "" title = "Five Strategies For Winning From The Baseline "

 +++
-A common perception among players I have worked with at all level is that pure raw power wins tennis matches.
+A common perception among players at all levels is that pure raw power wins tennis matches.

 Power is a wonderful ability to have.

-However, when are unable to control every shot we hit from the baseline what our some strategies or patterns we should utilize.
+However, when we are unable to control every shot we hit from the baseline what are some strategies or patterns we should utilize?

 ## Hit The Ball In The Court

 ## Hit To The Opponent's Weakness

 (As you progress hit your forehand to their backhand).